timboudreau/giulius-selenium-tests/README.md

 objects that you want to test.
 You write test code to test what matters, and the framework does the rest.

+To see what these tests look like, check out [this test](blob/master/selenium/src/test/java/com/mastfrog/selenium/TestSeleniumTest.java) which is part of the test-suite for this project.

 Here's a test which tests a fake search page.
 That page contains a form with a text field with the ID ``searchField``, a submit button with the ID ``searchSubmit`` and a span with the ID ``prev`` which contains the previously